-All new Audis are to feature rear badges that depict the power output of their powertrain – made up of numerals that refer to the output of the drive system and its position within the Audi model hierarchy.
-The new A8 will be the first car to feature the model power badges.
+All Audis now feature rear badges that depict the power output of their powertrain – made up of numbers that refer to the output of the drive system and its position within the Audi model hierarchy.
+The firm calls them model power badges.

 However, the numbers won’t reference the car’s exact power, but the output range within which it sits.
 For example, ‘30’ will be used on cars producing between 81 to 96kW (110 to 130hp); ‘45’ will be used on cars producing between 169 and 185kW (that’s 230 to 250hp).